The Virtual Financial Advisor

 The Virtual Financial Advisor Model

 Working with a virtual financial advisor online does not mean the value, quality, or personalization of the advice should be any less than working with one in person.
-However, by leveraging the network of digital communication mediums like video-conferencing, screen sharing, etc. a financial advisor can still deliver top notch advice and service from a distance.
+However, by leveraging the network of digital communication mediums like video-conferencing, screen sharing, etc. a financial advisor can still deliver top-notch advice and service from a distance.

 Working with a financial advisor means sharing with them some very personal information.
 Thus, building trust from the first point of contact is crucial.
 Sharing your information, talking about your financial planning, investments, insurance, and conducting review meetings can all be done virtually, but only if the digital infrastructure is in place.

 Advisors using the online financial planning model tend to use a variety of digital platforms (e.g., online financial portals, video-conferencing services, data aggregators, cloud-based filing systems, etc.) to simplify and improve the client journey.
-Like in tele-health, just because financial advice is being given via a digital medium, does not mean that the advice is compromised in any way.
+Like in telehealth, just because financial advice is being given via a digital medium, does not mean that the advice is compromised in any way.

 3 Pillars make up this model: